Eqonex Limited f/k/a Diginex Limited: Please contact the Portnoy Law Firm to recover your losses; June 20, 2023 deadline

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, April 28, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Eqonex Limited f/k/a Diginex Limited (OTC: EQOSQ) investors that a lawsuit filed on behalf of investors that purchased Eqonex securities (OTC: EQOSQ) between March 7, 2022 and November 29, 2022, both dates inclusive (the “Class Period”).
+LOS ANGELES, May 04, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Eqonex Limited f/k/a Diginex Limited (OTC: EQOSQ) investors that a lawsuit filed on behalf of investors that purchased Eqonex securities between March 7, 2022 and November 29, 2022, both dates inclusive (the “Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.